strata-org/jverify/docs/guide/src/overview.md

 However, you can use the [installation](./installation.md) and [Rrunning JVerify](./first_verification.md) sections in this guide to explore what it can currently do.
 Note that you will run into poor error messages, unsupported features and bugs - that are not yours ;-).

 #### Does JVerify support the entire Java language?
+Yes, it will support all Java language features.
+Note that we differentiate between Java the language, as documented in [its specification](https://docs.oracle.com/javase/specs/), and the Java standard library.
+More on JVerify's support for the latter is further down this FAQ.

+Despite JVerify supporting all Java language features, there may be edge-cases where despite sufficient verification hints by the programmer, JVerify can not prove the correctness of a correct program.
+In these cases, you can either skip verification, or otherwise you will have to modify the program, even though it's already correct.
+One class of these edge-cases is where verification depends on information from the type system, and needs a downcast where the type system does not require one.

-It will.
-You can find the list of currently supported features here: [supported Java features](./supported_java_features.md).
+You can find the list of currently supported Java features here: [supported Java features](./supported_java_features.md), together with the known cases where JVerify can not verify a valid programs.

 #### Can I gradually adopt JVerify in an existing codebase?
 Yes, more about that is in [partially verifying a codebase](./partial_verification.md).

 #### Can I use JVerify when calling libraries that were developed without JVerify?
 Yes, more about that is in [adding contracts to third-party code](./external_contracts.md).
 For the Java standard library, JVerify provides contracts for the most commonly used part of it out of the box.
+You can find which part of the standard library is supported in the section [supported Java features](./supported_java_features.md).

 #### Which IDEs can I use with JVerify?
 You can use any Java IDE when working with JVerify.

-#### Will adding calls to the JVerify library slow down my program?
+#### Will adding calls to the JVerify library slow down the execution of my program?
 No, more about that is in [erasing verification code during compilation](./erase_verification.md).

 # This guide